NVIDIA-AI-Blueprints/aiq-research-assistant/docs/evaluate.md

 ## Quick Start

-**Interactive Tutorial**: For a step-by-step walkthrough of the evaluation process, see the [AIRA Evaluation Tutorial Notebook](../notebooks/aira_evaluation_tutorial.ipynb) which provides hands-on examples and detailed explanations.
+**Interactive Tutorial**: For a step-by-step walkthrough of the evaluation process, see the [AI-Q Evaluation Tutorial Notebook](../notebooks/aira_evaluation_tutorial.ipynb) which provides hands-on examples and detailed explanations.

 ### 1. Branch Checkout
 After cloning the repository, make sure to checkout to the correct branch: